 Here’s an activity for younger children.
 The Maestro Classics CD is generally recommended for ages 5 and up, but even three year olds (or two year olds with plenty of supervision to prevent choking) could enjoy listening to Swan Lake with other family members while using some miniature musical instruments.
-This picture and object matching activity uses Safari TOOB Musical Instruments ($10.99) and the picture part of the matching Montessori-Print Shop Musical Instrument Cards ($0.99).
+This picture and object matching activity uses Safari TOOB Musical Instruments ($11.99) and the picture part of the matching Montessori-Print Shop Musical Instrument Cards ($0.99) for trumpet, French horn, trombone, clarinet, flute, and violin.
 There are 8 instruments in the Safari TOOB, but I didn’t use the saxophone or guitar since they aren’t traditional orchestral instruments.
 You’ll find links for information on laminating and presenting the materials in my Peter and the Wolf post.

 For older children, you could introduce a number of instruments heard in Swan Lake from the Musical Instrument Cards and Musical Instrument Cards Set 2 ($0.99).
 For a child (or class) who’s already been introduced to Peter and the Wolf, I would probably introduce the flute, piccolo, clarinet, oboe, bassoon, trumpet, french horn, trombone, tuba, violin, cello, tympani, triangle, and cymbals (the instruments from Peter and the Wolf and some common orchestral instruments, especially some that are emphasized in Swan Lake).
 To introduce the instruments, you could have your child listen to the sound clips for most of the instruments on Begin Band.
 (I learned about Begin Band from Carrots Are Orange.
 Thanks, Marnie!)